We treat behavioral health and substance abuse challenges by offering a full range of outpatient and inpatient services.

 Our certified counselors, traditional practitioners, and people of faith provide a holistic approach to those seeking help.

-We advocate for Native Youth by nurturing positive development to help them build healthy relationships.
+We advocate for Native youth by nurturing positive development to help them build healthy relationships.

-The Navajo Nation Department of Behavioral and Mental Health Services (DBMHS) coordinates and develops quality, culturally-responsive behavioral treatment services across the Navajo Nation.
+The Navajo Nation Division of Behavioral and Mental Health Services (DBMHS) coordinates and develops quality, culturally-responsive behavioral treatment services across the Navajo Nation.
 We specialize in comprehensive alcohol and substance use prevention, education, treatment, and after-care services.

 Substance abuse icon

-Outpatient and Substance Abuse Care
+Outpatient & Substance Abuse Care

 Mental Health icon

-Residential and Substance Abuse Care
+Residential & Substance Abuse Care

 lightbulb